MetaMask/metamask-improvement-proposals/MIPS/mip-x.md

 **Created:** 2023-4-11

 ## Summary
-This proposal aims to expand the support of EIP-747 to include ERC-721 and ERC-1155 tokens (NFTs) enabling better integration of NFTs within MetaMask.
-By broadening the scope of supported tokens, we can provide users with a more seamless experience when interacting with NFTs through MetaMask and overcome the existing constraints of EIP-747, which currently only supports ERC-20 tokens.
+This proposal aims to extend the support of `wallet_watchAsset` in MetaMask to include ERC-721 and ERC-1155 tokens (NFTs) enabling better integration of NFTs within the wallet.
+By broadening the scope of supported tokens, we can provide users with a more seamless experience when interacting with NFTs through MetaMask and overcome the existing constraints of `wallet_watchAsset`, which currently only supports ERC-20 tokens.

 ## Motivation
-[EIP-747 (WatchAsset)](https://eips.ethereum.org/EIPS/eip-747) currently allows users to add custom ERC-20 tokens to their MetaMask wallet.
+[wallet_WatchAsset](https://github.com/MetaMask/api-specs/blob/ec70a1dcb7730ae567094e319704bbad755ce1a8/openrpc.json#L320) currently allows users to add custom ERC-20 tokens to their MetaMask wallet.
 However, it does not support ERC-721 or ERC-1155 tokens, the current primary standards for non-fungible tokens (NFTs).
-With the increasing popularity and adoption of NFTs, it is essential to expand EIP-747 to accommodate these token standards and provide a more comprehensive and seamless user experience.
+With the increasing popularity and adoption of NFTs, it is essential to expand `wallet_watchAsset` to accommodate these token standards and provide a more comprehensive and seamless user experience.

-Furthermore, by expanding EIP-747 to support ERC-721 and ERC-1155 tokens, MetaMask will enable users to view and interact with their NFTs directly within the wallet, without relying on third-party indexers or third party APIs.
+Furthermore, by expanding `wallet_watchAsset` to support ERC-721 and ERC-1155 tokens, MetaMask will enable users to view and interact with their NFTs directly within the wallet, without relying on third-party indexers or third party APIs.
 This enhancement empowers users to manage their NFT assets directly, increases the usability of MetaMask for NFT-related activities, and ultimately strengthens user trust in the wallet.

 By allowing users to add and manage NFTs directly within MetaMask, we can better cater to the growing NFT community and expand the wallet's functionality to meet the evolving needs of the broader Ethereum ecosystem.